seth586/guides/OpenWRT/upnp_natpmp.md

 ### Goal

 This guide is to help you install `miniupnpd` daemon with the `luci-app-upnp` user interface, configured to serve `lnd`'s requests for the external IP address on an OpenWRT compatible router.
-Fortunately `lnd` only queries the `miniupnpd` daemon for the external IP address, so we will set permissions to deny any upnp port forward request!
+Fortunately `lnd` only queries the `miniupnpd` daemon for the external IP address, so we will set permissions to deny any upnp port forward request, and manually set up port forwards.

 ### Install miniupnpd